binkley/homebrewery-files/witch.md

 _Did that snake really bite you unprovoked &mdash; sure you weren't poking at it with a stick?_

 - **Borrowed Knowledge** <br>
-  You are for a time better at something.
-  Witches and their odd knacks surprise others, and the Witch doesn&rsquo;t tell.
+  Witches and their odd knacks surprise others, and a Witch doesn&rsquo;t tell.
   _(Strixhaven: Curriculum of Chaos, WotC)_

 - **Calm Emotions** <br>
   Lower fear, anger, and turmoil in a group.
-  A Witch's presence steadies hearts, whether by soft words, stern looks, or a shared cup of tea.

 - **Enhance Ability** <br>
-  A blessing of ability tailored to the task, or the tale.
-  _I&rsquo;m sure you can do it, dearie._
+  I&rsquo;m sure you can do it.
+Now get on with it.

 - **Gentle Repose** <br>
   Death comes but no need to hurry it along.
 Let the body remain for a while.